Skip to content

 ->readOnly()

-->hidden() removes the field from the rendered form; ->visible() is the inverse and reads more naturally when toggling on a condition.
-Both accept a boolean.
+->hidden() drops the field from the rendered form entirely — it is absent from the payload and its validation is skipped, exactly like every other Lattice component’s shared render gate. ->visible() is the inverse and reads more naturally when toggling on a condition.
+Both accept a boolean or a closure resolved once per request with Lattice’s closure evaluation utilities.

 TextInput::make('internal_note', 'Internal note')->hidden();